mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 ## Introduction

 I am a Neovim user for 2 years.
 I'm also keyboard oriented user since then.
 Furthermore, I've built my working environment all around neovim as a core.
-I'm using DAP within Neovim to debug Python code, I'm writing drafts in Neovim for work-related tasks, and I'm using Neovim side by side in my terminal with shell session.
+I'm using DAP within Neovim to debug Python code, I'm writing work drafts in Neovim, and I'm using Neovim side by side in with shell session.
 I have a shortcut to access the terminal with an open Neovim instance.

 This week I've decided to write notes and longer posts about my life and work.
-Markdown seems like the best option for a text formatting system everyone knows and everyone understands both people and tools.
+Markdown is the best option for a text formatting system everyone knows and everyone understands.
+Both people and tools.
 Even unrendered markdown is pretty much readable.
 So I take it.

-For a moment I was considering a specialized editor for that, like *Obsidian* or even *Evernote*.
+For a moment I was considering a specialized editor, like *Obsidian*, *Bear* or even *Evernote*.
 That's because I knew Neovim should be configured properly for a comfortable writing experience.
 At that point, I wanted to *just write formatted notes*.

-**Evernote** seems like a mature future-proof engine for any kind of note.
+**Evernote** is a mature future-proof engine for any kind of notes.
 It has it all, not only text editor:
 - Contains an integrated calendar and AI assistant;
 - Has collaboration features;
 - Can be paired with web clipper;
 - Has integrations with many apps;
-- Has synchronization, backups, and many more features;
+- Has synchronization, backups, and many more features.

-As soon as I started digging into it, I understood that Evernote was not for me.
+As soon as I started digging into it, I accept Evernote was not for me.
 Too complicated.
 So many features I don't want.
 Product lock-in.

 **Obsidian** is a nice choice for sure for most users:
 - Markdown compatible;